The Nullification Crisis was a dispute between federal and state governments that had its roots in the founding of the country.

 The common epithet given to this unpopular tax was the "Tariff of Abominations."
 Because of a post-War of 1812 economic downturn, several states, including South Carolina, were suffering.
 The new nation had suffered its first financial crisis, called the Panic of 1819; and South Carolina had not really recovered.

-Southerners had lined up in opposition to the Tariff of 1828 and had thought that the newly elected Jackson, from Kentucky would get to work dismantling the tariff.
+Southerners had lined up in opposition to the Tariff of 1828 and had thought that the newly elected Jackson, from the South, would get to work dismantling the tariff.
 He did no such thing, even at great urging from Calhoun, his Vice-president.
 As the state economy continued to struggle, the mood in South Carolina continued to sour and many began to call for nullification.
-Calhoun felt so strongly about the issue that the resigned as Vice-president (one of only two ever to do so) in order to serve in the Senate, where he thought he could more effectively take up the nullification cause.
+Calhoun felt so strongly about the issue that he resigned as Vice-president (one of only two ever to do so) in order to serve in the Senate, where he thought he could more effectively take up the nullification cause.
 (He filled the seat of Robert Hayne, who had resigned in order to run for Governor.)
 Calhoun had earlier written and gotten circulated South Carolina Exposition and Protest, a tract laying out the justification for nullification.

 In the meantime, Jackson and Congress had come up with a weakened tariff that most of the other states who had termed the 1828 tariff an "abomination" were more in favor of.
 On July 14, 1832, President Jackson signed into law the Tariff of 1832.
 Most Northerners and half of Southerners in Congress voice their approval.
 Calhoun and the South Carolina delegation did not.
 A November state convention passed a resolution declaring both the 1828 and 1832 tariffs unconstitutional and unenforceable within the state borders of South Carolina beginning on February 1, 1833.